Research degrees with the London College of Music

 -

-Sound Synthesis (Townshend collection)
+Sound synthesis (Townshend collection)

 Legendary musician Pete Townshend endowed his extensive collection of vintage instruments to UWL.
 This collection includes (amongst many others): EMS Synthi 100, Yamaha GX1, Moog: Model 15 and System 35, ARP 2500 and AS Colossus.
 The collection facilitates a large range of PhD research trajectories including performance, composition and synthesiser methodology and practice.